 Once you identify where the export is failing, examine the files there.
 You might find things like:

-- A video clip that is not the same format as the other clips in your video.
+- A video clip that is not compatible with Premiere Pro and/or is not the same format as the other clips in your video.
 Sometimes Premiere Pro CS3 will happily accept files for editing but will not want to export them.
 Try adjusting the work area so that only this part is included and test whether you can export the video.
 If you can’t, you may need to change the format of the original video clip.
 I sometimes run into this problem when I am combining WMV files and AVI files.